ph0rque/WordWise/memory-bank/activeContext.md

 # Active Context

 ## Current Project State
 WordWise is a functional grammar-checking application with core features implemented.
-The application is currently operational with both AI-powered and rule-based grammar checking capabilities. **Recent authentication issues have been resolved**, and the admin functionality is now working properly.
+The application is currently operational with both AI-powered and rule-based grammar checking capabilities. **Recent authentication issues have been resolved**, and the admin functionality is now working properly. **Tab switching performance has been optimized** to prevent unnecessary reloads.

 ## Recent Work & Changes
 **December 2024 - Authentication System Fix ✅ COMPLETED**